Wilfred Risdon: Politics, 1921–1939

 The central planning of the New Party was at best haphazard, and in July, the support for local party organisation was drastically reduced, but Gateshead was considered important enough to warrant a candidate at the 1931 general election at the end of October.
-RRisdon was again election agent, this time for the candidate James Stuart Barr, an old friend from Birmingham.
+Risdon was again election agent, this time for the candidate James Stuart Barr, an old friend from Birmingham.
 His main rival was Ernest Bevin, for Labour.
 Not one of the 50 New Party candidates, including Barr, was successful at the election, which forced forcing Mosley to take stock.
 The party was reduced to little more than an embryonic Youth Club organisation, known as NUPA (a mnemonic for NuParty), which confirmed the view of many that Mosley appeared to be and indeed was moving towards an openly-fascist party.
 Risdon was left with little to do and, without a regular salary, opened an advertising agency.
 He retained a rump of committed New Party supporters.
-Meanwhile, Mosley was moving ever closer to fascism, visited Italy in January 1932 to study the Italian version at close quarters and met Benito Mussolini.
+Meanwhile, Mosley was moving ever closer to fascism.
+He visited Italy in January 1932 to study the Italian version at close quarters and met Benito Mussolini.
 In May and June, Mosley worked on "his exposition of the policy and philosophy of the new movement", The Greater Britain.
 Risdon received his copy in September, a month ahead of publication, and set about organising a local branch for Mosley's transformed political movement, the British Union of Fascists (BUF, or "British Union") of which Risdon was a founder member.
 The inaugural ceremony on 1 October 1932, was attended by 32 founder members, most of whom wore black shirts.

 Risdon remained in Newcastle until February 1933, when he moved to London to take up his post as Mosley's first Director of Propaganda.
 His main area of responsibility was organising Mosley's public meetings, the first of which was held at the Free Trade Hall in Manchester on 12 March.
 The following month, he was one of a party of 14 from the BUF who visited Italy for Mussolini's International Fascist Exhibition in Rome.
 At the time, his salary in the BUF was second only to that of Dr. Robert Forgan, Director of Organisation.
 The first high-profile meeting he organised was at the Albert Hall in London on 22 April 1934, which passed off without any trouble.
 A few months after the notorious Olympia meeting of 7 June that year, and the Blackshirt stewards were then accused of using excessive force in ejecting troublemakers.
 Risdon was replaced as DoP by a relative newcomer who was a compelling public speaker, William Joyce.
 Risdon moved to Manchester to spearhead a recruiting campaign in the North-West of England, which proved to be very successful: "The BUF opened about a score of propaganda centres in the cotton towns which, under Risdon's direction, enrolled new members by the thousand and were so successful as seriously to worry the Labour Party".